QMedic Medical Alert System: Pricing and Value in 2025

 • Live alone.
 If you are among the 14.7 million older adults who live alone, a medical alert system can provide peace of mind that help is right at your fingertips in an emergency.
 QMedic’s caregiver dashboard also provides valuable insights and trends for family members who live far away.

 • Need two help buttons.
-We’ve reviewed competitors, like Alert1, that offer discounts for monitoring a partner or a roommate.
+We’ve reviewed competitors, such as Alert1 and MobileHelp, that offer discounts for monitoring a partner or a roommate.
 Similarly, QMedic lets you add a second help button to your in-home cellular system at no added cost.
-Just keep in mind that only one button can monitor activity; however, if you’re just looking for medical alert protection on the second button, this shouldn’t be an issue.
+Just keep in mind that only one button can monitor activity.
+If you’re just looking for medical alert protection on the second button, this shouldn’t be an issue.

 Final Thoughts on Pricing and Value for QMedic

 QMedic is one of the more affordable medical alert providers.
-At $300 or $400 for an annual subscription, the company provides comprehensive monitoring for seniors and helpful insights for caregivers with no hidden fees.
-We wish QMedic offered monthly or quarterly payments like most of their competitors do, but QMedic’s annual fees are lower than most competitors’, so they provide great value at a low cost.
-As long as you plan to keep your system for a while and don’t mind paying for 12 months of service in advance, QMedic is worth the upfront investment.
+Starting at $300 or $400 for an annual subscription, the company provides comprehensive monitoring for seniors and helpful insights for caregivers with no hidden fees.
+We wish QMedic offered monthly or quarterly payments like most of their competitors do, but QMedic’s annual fees are lower than most competitors’, so they provide great value.
+As long as you plan to keep your system for a while and don’t mind paying for 12 months of service in advance, QMedic is worth the up-front investment.

 Frequently Asked Questions About QMedic